eslint/eslint/docs/rules/sort-keys.md

 * `caseSensitive` - if `true`, enforce properties to be in case-sensitive order.
 Default is `true`.
 * `minKeys` - Specifies the minimum number of keys that an object should have in order for the object's unsorted keys to produce an error.
 Default is `2`, which means by default all objects with unsorted keys will result in lint errors.
+* `maxDepth` - Specifies the maximum depth of nested objects to check for sorted keys. `1` means that only the top-level object will be checked.
+Default is `Infinity`, which means all objects with unsorted keys, regardless of nesting, will result in lint errors.
 * `natural` - if `true`, enforce properties to be in natural order.
 Default is `false`.
 Natural Order compares strings containing combination of letters and numbers in the way a human being would sort.
 It basically sorts numerically, instead of sorting alphabetically.
 So the number 10 comes after the number 3 in Natural Sorting.

 Example for a list: